HMS Li Wo: Awards

 Lieutenant Wilkinson, the captain, posthumously received the Victoria Cross, while his first lieutenant, Temporary Sub-Lieutenant Ronald George Gladstone Stanton RNR was awarded the Distinguished Service Order.
 The Conspicuous Gallantry Medal was awarded to Acting Petty Officer Arthur William Thompson, and the Distinguished Service Medal to Leading Seaman Victor Spencer and Able Seaman Albert Spendlove.
 There were also six Mentions in Despatches, three of them posthumous.

+Charles Halme "Lofty" Rogers, CPO, mentioned in dispatched, verbal recorded account online and on Imperial War Museum website.